terrijlee/SQL_Project_Data_Job_Analysis/README.md

 4. Connecting VSCode to GitHub to track changes
 5. Understanding when to use particular joins

-Not only was the course a great reminder of SQL, but it provided practical experience and great insights into the optimal skills to learn for a job seeker looking for data analytics jobs.
+Not only was the course a great reminder of SQL, but it provided practical experience and great insights into the optimal skills to learn for a job seeker in the data analytics field.

 The highlight of the course was the organized and clear approach in structuring data projects.
 I particularly enjoyed how the questions were the basis for the queries.
 It provided me with further ideas on future self-learning projects and has inspired me to come up with my own questions.